Bharathreddy374/nehadental/replit.md

 ✓ Applied custom CSS styling for better logo presentation ✓ Created comprehensive footer with logo, contact info, and quick links ✓ Logo now appears consistently across all pages with professional styling

+#### January 28, 2025 - Backend Integration & Free Booking System
+✓ Connected admin panel with comprehensive PostgreSQL database schema ✓ Implemented complete CRUD API endpoints for patients, appointments, and treatments ✓ Added TypeScript types and validation throughout the application ✓ Integrated Picktime as free alternative to Calendly for appointment booking ✓ Created fallback system with mock data for demonstration when database is offline ✓ Added comprehensive setup instructions for database and booking system deployment ✓ Enhanced Book Now page with Picktime integration and feature highlights ✓ Prepared application for deployment with all dependencies configured